testcontainers/testcontainers-ruby/docs/QuickStart.md

 ```

 With these changes, your test suite will automatically start a new Redis container for each test, ensuring a clean and isolated environment.
 The container will be stopped after each test is completed.
+You can re-use containers between tests as well (e.g using `after(:suite)` / `before(:suite)` blocks in RSpec).

-You can re-use containers between tests (e.g using after(:all) / before(:all) blocks in RSpec).
-Take a look to file [examples/redis_backed_cache.rb](https://github.com/guilleiguaran/testcontainers-ruby/blob/main/examples/redis_backed_cache.rb) for the full example with tests.
+Take a look to the files [examples/redis_backed_cache_minitest.rb](https://github.com/guilleiguaran/testcontainers-ruby/blob/main/examples/redis_backed_cache_minitest.rb) and [examples/redis_backed_cache_rspec.rb](https://github.com/guilleiguaran/testcontainers-ruby/blob/main/examples/redis_backed_cache_rspec.rb) for full examples.